 The Museum has also organised the Salt Festival since 1997, the 3rd centennial of salt storage building.
 It is the most important event for sharing the non-material cultural heritage of L'Escala, and involves the community, and the festival's authenticity attracts many visitors.
 Every third Saturday in September, with the natural setting of the beach of the old port, the town of L'Escala pays homage to its fishing and salting past with a display of marine crafts and traditional songs and dances such as the Farandola and Ball del Drac.

-September to June: Tuesday to Saturday, from 10 am to 1 pm
+From Tuesday to Sunday, from 10 am to 1 pm